-Marie is inspired by people who work on the water and investigates the cultural shifts of small fishing communities.
-Commercial fishing informs her artistic practice and allows her to create artworks that reveal a broad aesthetic inquiry into the preservation of cultural traditions through lived experiences.
+Cedar Marie’s artwork investigates the cultural shifts of small fishing and farming communities.
 As a conceptual artist, her artwork is site-specific: The history of a place, its people, and the analysis of cultural materials are intimately tied to the artwork she produces in order to express the conditions in which people work and live.
 It is necessary for her to step outside of the usual studio boundaries and into the field.
 This way of working situates her creative and experiential investigations at the intersections of art, visual culture, and social inquiry.
 The artwork acts as a buoy that navigates viewers from all walks of life into thinking about cultural change in their own communities and how this change can affect a sense of resiliency, home, and place.

 - Art & Social Practice